hilyds/debio-smart-contracts/README.md

   - On dnaSample rejected backend triggers Escrow.refundOrder:
     - Transfer QC payment to *Lab*
     - Transfer Testing payment to *Customer*
-## TODO:
-- [ ] allOrders should only hold order ids
-- [ ] ordersBySellerSubstrateAddress should only hold order ids
-- [ ] ordersByCustomerSubstrateAddress should only hold order ids
-- [ ] remove orderByHash mapping because orderId is already a hash

 # Request Test Staking
 ## Making a request